gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A consumer project compiles, links and runs an executable against the libary.

-Out of scope is cross compilation for other platforms.
+Out of scope is cross compilation for other platforms, or building binaries for multiple versions of the same operating system.

 ## Implementation

+Generally, a given machine will not be able to build the binaries for all target operating systems.
+This means that multiple coordinated builds will be involved.

+For the purposes of this story, this coordination will be manual.
+A human or CI server will trigger a number of builds, each of which builds a subset of the binaries and uploads them.
+Finally, a build that uploads the meta-data and other operating system independent binaries (header, jars, source and so on) will be triggered.
+See [this story](#single-build) for a description of how this will be improved.

+This multi-build approach will also be used to allow binaries for multiple chipsets, and for multiple operating system versions, to be built.
+There are currently no stories for these use cases.

+There are two aspects of operating system that we are interested in: the operating system + version.
+The version is really a proxy for other attributes we don't model yet: system calling convention, ABI version, language runtime version, which system APIs are available, and so on.

+File names are important here.
+Often, the platform is not encoded int the file name.
+The build must handle binaries that have the same name (and install path) but are built for different operating systems.

 To implement this:

-* Add appropriate tasks so that the producer project can compile, link and publish the binaries for the current machine's chipset.
+* Add appropriate tasks so that the producer project can compile, link and publish the binaries for the current machine's operating system.
-* Allow a given version of the library to be built and published from multiple machines.
-That is, the binaries for the library are published incrementally over a period of time.
+* Allow the binaries for a given version of the library to be built and published from multiple machines.
 * Include in the published meta-data information about which operating system + version each binary was built for.
 * Consumer project selects the binaries for the appropriate operating system when resolving link and runtime dependencies for the executable.
 * Allow compiler and linker settings to be specified for each operating system.
 * Allow dependencies to be declared for each operating system.
+* Allow the producer to declare a dependency on operating system version (or range, more likely).
 * Allow resolved binaries to have the same file name across operating system.
-For example, a dynamic library should be called libsomething.so on both linux and solaris.
+* Define some standard operating system names.

 <a name="header-only-libraries"></a>
 # Header-only libraries